Alois Brunner: Postwar flight and escape to Syria

 In a 1985 interview with the West German magazine Bunte, Brunner described how he escaped capture by the Allies immediately after World War II.
-The identity of Brunner was apparently mixed up with that of another SS member with the same surname, Anton Brunner, who was executed for war crimes.
-Alois, like Josef Mengele, did not have the SS blood type tattoo, which prevented his identity from detection in an Allied prison camp.
+The identity of Brunner was mixed up with that of another Nazi with the same surname, Anton Brunner, who was executed for war crimes.
+Alois, like Josef Mengele, did not have the SS blood type tattoo, which protected his identity from detection in an Allied prison camp.
 Anton Brunner, who had worked in Vienna deporting Jews, was confused after the war with Alois due to the shared surname, including by historians such as Gerald Reitlinger.

 Claiming he had "received official documents under a false name from American authorities", Brunner claimed he had found work as a driver for the United States Army in the period after the war.

 It has been alleged that Brunner found a working relationship after World War II with the Gehlen Organization.

-He fled West Germany only in 1954, on a fake Red Cross passport, first to Rome, then Egypt, where he worked as a weapons dealer, and then to Syria, where he took the pseudonym of Dr Georg Fischer.
+He fled West Germany only in 1954, on a fake Red Cross passport, first to Rome, then Egypt, where he worked as a weapons dealer, and then to the Syrian Republic (as it then was), where he took the pseudonym of Dr Georg Fischer.
 In Syria, he was hired as a government adviser.
 The exact nature of his work is unknown.
 Syria had long refused entry to French investigators as well as to Nazi hunter Serge Klarsfeld, who spent nearly 15 years bringing the case to court in France.
 Simon Wiesenthal tried unsuccessfully to trace Brunner's whereabouts.
-However, communist East Germany, led by Erich Honecker, negotiated with Syria in the late 1980s to have Brunner extradited and arrested in Berlin.
+However, East Germany, led by Erich Honecker, negotiated with Syria in the late 1980s to have Brunner extradited and arrested in Berlin.
 The government of Syria under Hafez al-Assad was close to extraditing Brunner to East Germany, but the fall of the Berlin Wall in November 1989 severed contacts and halted the extradition plan.
+During his long residence in Syria, Brunner was reportedly granted asylum, a generous salary and protection by the ruling Ba'ath Party in exchange for his advice on effective torture and interrogation techniques used by Nazis in World War II.